 While some experts say you can wait until you're in your 60s to buy long-term care insurance, the AALTCI recommends getting a policy when you're in your mid-50s.
 Applicants in their 50s have only about a one in five likelihood of rejection for LTC insurance due to health issues, according to the AALTCI.
 That refusal rate jumps to 30% for folks in their 60s and 44% for those in their 70s.

 Not all health problems are insurance disqualifiers.
-Hans E. Scheil, CEO of Cardinal Advisors, a Cary N.C. retirement-planning company, writes that insurers may accept you in spite of conditions such as high blood pressure and high cholesterol, so long as these are under control and have been stable.
-Issues like a prior heart attack or joint replacement may be tolerated if they occurred “over a certain number of years ago,” he adds.
+Hans E. Scheil, CEO of Cardinal Advisors, a retirement-planning company, writes that insurers may accept you in spite of conditions such as high blood pressure and high cholesterol, so long as these are under control.
+Issues like a prior heart attack or joint replacement may also be tolerated if they occurred “over a certain number of years ago,” he adds.